devicetree-org/devicetree-specification/source/devicenodes.rst

 ``/memory`` node
 ----------------

-A memory device node is required for all device trees and describes the physical memory layout for the system.
+A memory device node is required for all devicetrees and describes the physical memory layout for the system.
 If a system has multiple ranges of memory, multiple memory nodes can be created, or the ranges can be specified in the *reg* property of a single memory node.